otrv4/otrv4/otrv4.md

    highest bit of the second to last octet is set.
 3. Interpret the buffer as the little-endian integer, forming a secret scalar 's'.
-Perform a known-base-point scalar multiplication s * 'Base point (G) of the twisted edwards curve'.
+Perform a known-base-point scalar multiplication s * 'Base point (G)'.
 Let 'H' be the result of this multiplication.
 ```

 Public keys have fingerprints, which are hex strings that serve as identifiers